doctorfree/MMM-InstagramView/README.md

   <img src="screenshots/Example.png" width="270" height="480">
 </p>

-Note: The authorization process uses a key stored in `accesstoken.cfg` under the module directory.
+**Note:** The authorization process uses a key stored in `accesstoken.cfg` under the module directory.
 This allows access to the account for 60 days.
-There is a mechanism in place to renew the key every time MagicMirror2 is restarted.
+There is a mechanism in place to renew the key every time MagicMirror is restarted.
-If the access token gets to old, just repeat the authorization process.
+If the access token expires, just repeat the authorization process.

-# License
+## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-# Acknowledgments
+## Acknowledgments
 * [Alexander Salter](https://github.com/AlexanderSalter) for creating the [MMM-Instagram2020](https://github.com/AlexanderSalter/MMM-Instagram2020) module used as the primary guidance in creating this module.
 * [Dimitrios Kapsalis](https://github.com/kapsolas) for creating the original [MMM-Instagram](https://github.com/kapsolas/MMM-Instagram) module that was used as guidance in creating the MMM-Instagram2020 module.